Skip to main content

 Path A — prompt a raw model.
 Paste the recipe into Seedance 2.0 or Veo 3 with your selfie.
 Both generate synced audio in the same pass, which is why they're the go-to for ASMR.
 Expect to iterate — the failure mode is a head that's too glossy (a squish clip) or pulls that don't snap, so push the matte-rubber and "stretch, hold, snap" language.

 Path B — tap the template.
 Elastic Face is Path A with the prompt already written and the matte-rubber look, varied stretches, and ASMR pre-baked.
 Upload the selfie, generate, done.
-First video free, then credits — no subscription, credits never expire.
+100 credits (about $5.99), no subscription, credits never expire.

 Elastic Face

 The viral AI elastic face trend from one selfie — a soft stretchy rubber version of your head on a marble counter, pulled into taffy strands and snapped back by hands with satisfying synced ASMR.
 No prompt to write.
-First video free.
+100 credits (about $5.99).

 Common Mistakes